RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Introduction to Honeypots.md

 - IP - xx.xxx.xxx.xx<br>
 - Port - 1400<br>
 - User - demo<br>
-- Password - demo<br><br>
+- Password - demo</p>

-Cowrie can log to a variety of different local formats and log parsing suites.
+<p>Cowrie can log to a variety of different local formats and log parsing suites.
 In this case, the installation is just using the JSON and text logs.
-I've installed the JSON parser jq on the demo machine to simplify log parsing.<br><br>
+I've installed the JSON parser jq on the demo machine to simplify log parsing.<br>

 Note: You may need to delete the demo machine's identity from .ssh/known_hosts as it will differ from the one used in the honeypot.
 You will also need to specify a port adding -p 1400 to the SSH command.
 The logs will also be found at /home/cowrie/honeypot/var/log/cowrie